Health HQ Insider

 WINTER IS COMING

-Think about how drastically animals change during the season.
 Birds fly 5,000 miles south.
 Bears gain 100 pounds and sleep for 3 months straight.
 Rabbits turn white.
-Wood frogs freeze themselves solid.
-Red deer grow massive antlers.
+Frogs freeze themselves solid.
+Deer grow massive antlers.
 Salmon turn into literal abominations.

 Do you really think humans are any different?